rubrikinc/use-cases/rubrik-sandbox/docs/quickstart.md

 ### To use the script to only create isolated sandbox labs

 This use-case can also be used to just create the isolated sandbox environments.
 This is useful if you wish to do manual work after the Rubrik Live Mounts have completed.
 Since the networks are completely isolated and router interfaces match that of production gateways, virtual machines within the isolated labs are unaware that they reside within an isolated network and function just as they would if they were in production.
 Network communication between the VMs is also possible, meaning complete environments can be tested within the isolated environments.
 For example, customers can Live Mount Active Directory, SQL Server, Web Servers, and Application Servers and still maintain network connectivity amongst them all.
-This opens up doors for many different manual testing scenarious such as:
+This opens up doors for many different manual testing scenarios such as:
 * Further manual testing of the restore points
 * Penetration testing against point in time copies of their production workloads
 * Upgrade and patch testing of multi-tier applications